2022 - 2023 Catalog

-- You have an official transcript from an accredited college or university in the United States showing a grade of "C" or better for English 1301 or the equivalent and/or other courses as determined by TSI rules to qualify for a waiver;
+- You have an official transcript from an accredited college or university in the United States showing a grade of "C" or better for English 1301 or the equivalent and/or other courses as determined by TSI rules to qualify for a waiver

 - You have met the TSI requirement in reading and writing through successfully completing the TSI test, are otherwise exempted from taking the TSI test in reading and writing, and/or present scores from an assessment test approved by Texas Higher Education Coordinating Board under TSI.

 - Note: TSI may still be required even if the required TOEFL/IELTS scores are submitted.
-Applicants/prospects from native English speaking countries may be waived from the TOEFL/IELTS requirement, but may not be waived from taking the TSI assessment.
+Applicants/prospects from native English-speaking countries may be waived from the TOEFL/IELTS requirement but may not be waived from taking the TSI assessment.

-In addition to the requirements stated above, transfer international students MUST complete the F1/M1 SEVIS record admission and transfer in process within 15 days of the start of classes as required by federal regulations.
+In addition to the requirements stated above, international students transfer from another U.S. institution of higher education MUST complete the F1/M1 SEVIS record transfer process within 15 days of the start of classes as required by federal regulations.